This website may contain affiliate links. If you buy something through one of these links, we might make a small commission.

 Fujifilm GF 23mm f/4 R LM WR

-The GF 23mm is weather-sealed and functions, by the spec sheet, down to -10°C/+14°F. A nine-blade circular aperture provides smooth roll-off into the moderate bokeh that can be created with this combination of aperture and focal length.
+The GF 23mm is weather-sealed and functions, according to the spec sheet, down to -10°C/+14°F. A nine-blade circular aperture provides smooth roll-off into the moderate bokeh that can be created with this combination of aperture and focal length.
 Odd numbers of aperture blades are always preferable on lenses designed for landscape photography, as sun stars will have twice the number of spikes as there are aperture blades.
 Eighteen points for this lens, then.
 There would be the same number of points as blades with even numbers.

 The lens design features 15 elements in 12 different groups.
 A large number for such a compact lens shows how much effort Fujifilm has put into controlling distortion and edge-to-edge sharpness with this lens.
 Amongst those elements are two aspherical elements, three ED elements and a Super ED element.
 A Nano GL coating has been applied to several lens elements to increase contrast and control flare.
 A petal-shaped lens hood is also provided.